simonsmith/cypress-image-snapshot/README.md

 addMatchImageSnapshotCommand()

 // can also add any default options to be used
-// by all instances of `toMatchSnapshot` addMatchImageSnapshotCommand({
+// by all instances of `matchImageSnapshot` addMatchImageSnapshotCommand({
   failureThreshold: 0.2
 })